Aashi24/shreyakr-portfolio/Assignment2.md

 4. Missing Chart Title which I had to explicitly add on the portfolio page

-I also feel like using RAWGraphs simplies our work a great deal but limits the amount of customizations that we can add to the charts.
+I also feel like using RAWGraphs simplifies our work a great deal but limits the amount of customizations that we can add to the charts.
 This limits the extent to which we can enhance the clarity of the visualizations.

                   x---------------------x---------------------x---------------------x---------------------x